Luke 14.15-24.

 - SPITE

 spaɪt noun.
 A desire to hurt, offend, or annoy someone else. - 2.
-Without regard for the wishes of someone else.
+An act without regard for the wishes of someone else.

-God does the passive sort all the time.
-Plenty of people don’t want him to do as he’s doing.
-They don’t want him to love and bless the people they hate.
-They don’t want him to overthrow their favorite institutions.
-They don’t want him to intervene in their affairs.
-They don’t want him!
-And a lot of times, he’ll give them what they want, and give ’em space.
-But when their selfish desires start to harm others, especially the needy, he’s gonna intervene; he won’t stand by forever.
+And a lot of times, even today, Jesus will give them space, and let them do as they please.
+But not without critique.
+And when their selfish desires unjustly harm others, especially the needy, he’s gonna intervene; he won’t stand by forever.
 He’s our savior, y’know.
 He’ll save people in spite of their haters.
-Not to deliberately enrage them, even though God knows they’ll be enraged.
+Not to deliberately enrage them, though God knows they’ll be enraged.
 (And even though God’s people, who are way less kind than God is, will kinda enjoy their rage.)

 Is the host being spiteful to his invited guests?
-Yes, but I would argue it’s the passive sort of spite.
-They bailed on his dinner because they don’t really care about him, and offered lame excuses because they wanted him to know they don’t really care about him.
+Yes, but I’d argue it’s passive spite.
+They bailed on his dinner because they don’t appreciate him, and offered lame excuses because they wanted him to know how little they thought of him.
 But rather than dwell on their offensive behavior, he threw his dinner party all the same.
-Rather than be frustrated he didn’t have enough guests, he went out and got plenty of guests.
+Rather than be frustrated he didn’t have enough guests, he went out and got guests.
 Rather than be miserable and not enjoy himself, I’m pretty sure he enjoyed himself a great deal.
 Generosity is fun!

-None of this was to make the invited people miserable; I doubt the host cared whether his invitees were miserable.
+None of this was to make the invited people miserable because they missed out.
+I doubt the host cared whether his invitees were miserable.
 He had other things to focus on.
 Like making sure he had enough wine for all his new guests.
-Making sure they weren’t hesitant about eating as much as they liked.
+Making sure they weren’t hesitant about eating as much as they wished.
 Being a good host in general.

 God’s kingdom is like this host’s generosity.